DataDog/integrations-core/hive/README.md

 ### Events

-hive does not include any events.
+Hive does not include any events.

 ## Troubleshooting